rednafi/konfik/README.md

 ## 💡 Usage

-Let's see how you can parse a TOML config file and access the variables there.
+Let's see how you can parse a TOML config file and access the configuration variables.
 For demonstration, we'll be using the following `config.toml` file:

 ```toml
 # Contents of `config.toml`